Why You Shouldn’t Care What Your Parents Think

 Caring what your parents think can have ill intended consequences.

 My teenage years weren’t that different than my peers.
-I had my doubts, insecurities, dreams and also failures.
-I also cared a lot of what my parents thought.
+I had my doubts, insecurities, dreams and failures.
+I cared a lot of what my parents thought even though I would never let them know that, but I did and still do.
+I think its a pretty natural thing as children to seek the approval of their parents.

-I internalized it.
+I internalized that I was a failure.
 I thought it was a “me” problem, but that’s where I fucked up.

 We all do it in some form or another.
 We compare.
 Whether it is brought on by our parents, our friends, or co-workers or maybe its’ even people you don’t even know.